North Point's Frank Holiday Named State ACTE Teacher of the Year - The Southern Maryland Chronicle

 According to his students, Holiday has brought new life to the North Point welding program.
 “He is very honest with us, has great communication skills, and thoroughly explains concepts to us in a way that is easy to understand.
 He relates to and understands his students and his teaching style shows this,” wrote one of Holiday’s students in a nomination submission.

-Holiday has a bachelor’s degree from Kent State University.
+Prior to his welding career, Holiday attended Kent State University for four years.
 He currently holds over 15 welding certifications and is an American Welding Society Certified Welding Inspector.
 Holiday is also a certified welding educator and has taught at the Auburn Career Center in Ohio and the College of Southern Maryland (CSM).

 The Region I Northeast winner will be announced this spring.
 As a state honoree, Holiday will formally be honored at the MCTA Summer Institute this July.

-Note: This article was updated on March 3, 2021, at 9:50 a.m. to reflect an update to years of service and degree information.